 Level B1 of the Common European Framework of Reference for Languages

-- Speaking and listening exercises to improve students' listening comprehension and oral skills (pronunciation, intonation, accentuation) as well as their communicative/ interactive skills.
+- Speaking and listening exercises to improve students' aural and oral communicative skills

 - Writing and reading exercises.
 Starting from authentic and varied texts, the course offers both an initiation to reading techniques (extensive and intensive reading, skimming, scanning, etc.) and an opportunity to produce different text types (summary, translation, commentary, analysis, etc.).

 As the course is taught to students specializing in languages, special attention will be devoted to language accuracy, complexity and fluency.

 Acquire an upper intermediate level of communicative competence in the following skills: listening, speaking (with or without interaction), reading and writing.

 After completing the course the student will be able to: